-The Law of Mass Action is part of LeChatelier's principle, which states that if a system at equilibrium is disturbed by a change in concentration of one of the components or in temperature or pressure, the system will shift until a new equilibrium is reached.
+The Law of Mass Action is part of Le Chatelier's principle, which states that if a system at equilibrium is disturbed by a change in concentration of one of the components or in temperature or pressure, the system will shift until a new equilibrium is reached.
+In other words, the equation will shift to counteract the change and re-establish equilibrium.
 Law of Mass Action can also be described this way: